Active network management for electrical distribution systems: problem formulation, benchmark, and approximate solution: Notation

 where $\mathcal{W}$ is the set of possible realizations of a random process.
 The general evolution of the system is thus governed by relation

-where $\bm{w}_t \in \mathcal{W}$ represents the exogenous information and such that it follows a probability law $p_{\mathcal{W}}(\cdot)$.
+where $\bm{w}_t \in \mathcal{W}$ represents the exogenous information and follows a probability law $p_{\mathcal{W}}(\cdot)$.
 We could write equivalently that $\bm{s}_{t+1} \sim p_{\mathcal{S}}(\cdot | \bm{s}_t, \bm{a}_t)$, which clearly highlights that the next state of the system follows a probability distribution that is conditional on the current state and on the action taken at the corresponding time step.
 However, we favor notation of equation~(\ref{eq:trans_fct}) as it enables an easier formulation of concepts that are introduced latter in this paper.
-In order to define this function in more detail, we now describe the various elements that constitute it.
+We now describe the various elements that constitute the transition function.

 \paragraph{Load consumption} The uncertainty about the behavior of consumers inevitably leads to uncertainty about the power level they draw from the network.
 However, over a one-day horizon, some trends can be observed.
 For example, consumption peaks arise in the early morning and in the evening for residential consumers, but at levels that fluctuate from one day to another and among consumers.
 We model the evolution of the consumption of each load $d \in \mathcal{C}$ by